Nevoss/form-wrapper-js/docs/1.x/guide/field-property.md

 As you can see if label is not exists in the field, the library will generate a default one (uppercase the first word and every underscore will become a space)

-## Extras Property
+## Extra Property

-"extras" property will be used to anything that related to the field, and can be useful later in the code, One good example for that is an `options` property. field `options` can be declared and used later in the template.
+"extra" property will be used to anything that related to the field, and can be useful later in the code, One good example for that is an `options` property. field `options` can be declared and used later in the template.

 ```vue